jblukach/mmi/README.md

 Review enough systems; you start remembering all those Amazon Linux operating system artifacts, just in time for new directories and filenames to end up in the mix or moved to other locations.

-The ```mmi``` command line tool lists the current path’s directories and files based on the user access, which are color-coded to help reduce triage time.
+The ```mmi``` command line tool lists the current path’s directories and files based on user access, which are color-coded to help reduce triage time.

 ![MatchMeta.Info CLI Output](MMI.png)